- Docs

 - Plugins:

 Graveyard directories are not automatically purged.
-Periodically check these folders if disk space is a concern.
+Check these folders periodically if disk space is a concern.

 Getting Help

-When reporting issues, include: WordPress version, PHP version, Troy Server version, and relevant error messages.
+When reporting issues, include your WordPress version, PHP version, Troy Server version, and any relevant error messages.